-Throughout the course of ensuring Your participation in the KPMG Alumni Club KPMG Baltics AS and/or KPMG Law Firm processes Your personal data as independent data controllers.
-In this notice "KPMG," "we," "our," and "us" refers to KPMG Baltics SIA and KPMG Law Firm.
+Throughout the course of ensuring Your participation in the KPMG Alumni Club KPMG Baltics SIA and/or KPMG Law ZAB SIA processes Your personal data as independent data controllers.
+In this notice "KPMG," "we," "our," and "us" refers to KPMG Baltics SIA and KPMG Law ZAB SIA.

 We are committed to protecting and respecting your privacy.
 This KPMG Alumni Club privacy notice describes your privacy rights in relation to your personal data that we process within the course of ensuring your participation in the KPMG Alumni Club as well as the steps we take to protect your privacy.

-If you have questions or comments about our administration of your personal information, please contact KPMG Baltics AS at email@example.com and/or KPMG Law Firm in Latvia at firstname.lastname@example.org.
+If you have questions or comments about our administration of your personal information, please contact KPMG Baltics SIA at firstname.lastname@example.org and/or KPMG Law ZAB SIA in Latvia at email@example.com.
 You may also use this address to communicate any concerns you may have regarding processing of your personal data and compliance with this Privacy Notice.

 What personal information do we collect and use?